mmphego/mmphego.github.io/_posts/2020-11-24-Personal-notes-from-deeplearning.ai-course.md

 For one to understand how everything works one has to go to the grassroots (I don't know what that means, definitely not a rock-band or political movement, It just jelled together and I was like myeee!), as [Andy Grove](https://en.wikipedia.org/wiki/Andrew_Grove) puts it, *"You have no choice but to operate in a world shaped by globalization and the information revolution.
 There are two options: adapt or die"*.

-Well, in this post I'll share some of the notes I made (using [notion](https://www.notion.so/)) which highlighted key concepts I learned in the past few months on the [deeplearning.ai](https://www.deeplearning.ai/) specialization course (which I found immensely helpful in my learning journey) offered by [Coursera](https://www.coursera.org/) taught by [Andrew Ng](https://en.wikipedia.org/wiki/Andrew_Ng) and co.
+Well, in this post I'll share some of the notes I made (using [notion](https://www.notion.so/)) which highlighted key concepts I learned in the past few months on the [deeplearning.ai](https://www.deeplearning.ai/) specialization course (which I found immensely helpful in my learning journey) offered by [Coursera](https://www.coursera.org/specializations/deep-learning) taught by [Andrew Ng](https://en.wikipedia.org/wiki/Andrew_Ng) and co.

 ## TL;DR

 My notes can be found here: [https://github.com/mmphego/DeepLearning-AI](https://github.com/mmphego/DeepLearning-AI)

-## DeepLearning AI
+## DeepLearning AI Specialization

 There are 5 Courses in this specialization offered on [Coursera](https://www.coursera.org/specializations/deep-learning)